palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Let's commit our work for this section.
+We're all done here.
+So let's commit our work for this chapter.

 .. code-block:: bash